How to solve EOCross efficiently

 In ZZ, the main approaches are:

-1. EO+2 -> the rest.
+EO+2 -> the rest.
 This is where you solve your EO and any of the 2 cross edges at the same time, and then solve the rest of the cross edges.
 The EO+2 step should influence the last 2 edges as much as possible (most commonly used, for 0, 2, 4, and 6-flips).

-Example 1 (opens in a new tab), Example 2 (opens in a new tab)
+Example 1, Example 2 -

-2. Partial EO+2 -> solve the other 2 while finishing EO.
+Partial EO+2 -> solve the other 2 while finishing EO.
 In this approach, you orient some, but not all of the edges while solving 2 of the cross edges, and then you orient the remaining edges and solve the remaining cross pieces.
 (Most commonly used for higher n-flips: with 6+ bad edges).

-Example (opens in a new tab), Example 2 (opens in a new tab)
+Example, Example 2 -

-3. Cross > EO.
+Cross > EO.
 Here you solve the cross pieces first, and then orient the edges.
 (This is by far used the rarest, and is only really used in 2-flips from time to time when you can cancel into a sledge at the end).

 Example